-Luckily I have three passions that are perfectly combinable: languages, travelling, and art.
+Luckily, I have these three passions that are perfectly combinable: languages, travelling, and art.
 So the consequence is obvious: Let’s travel to another country and learn the language right there.

 Who wants to learn conflict management or macramé back home?

 I booked myself into a two weeks intensive course at Scuola Leonardo da Vinci in Rome.
-Supposedly it was the same school where Elizabeth Gilbert (you know: eat pray love yawn) used to take Italian lessons.
-However, this is the only similarity we have.
+Supposedly it was the same school where Elizabeth Gilbert – you know: eat pray yawn – took Italian lessons.
+However, this is the only similarity me and her have.

-It’s so fun when at almost fifty you become an exchange student with a guest mother and some sort of curfew (“please arrive at your first evening before 10 p.m.”).
+It’s such fun when at almost fifty you become an exchange student.
+Including a guest mother and some sort of curfew (“please arrive at your first evening before 10 p.m.”).

-I had the choice between living with a family, sharing an apartment with other students, or staying at a hotel; this was arranged to my liking by the school.
+I had the choice between living with a family, sharing an apartment with other students, or staying at a hotel.
+The school arranged the lodging to my liking.

-So I had no real Italian family to talk to, but a French room mate.
+Hence, I had no real Italian family to talk to, but a French roommate.
 Why not improve my French after all?!?

 Meeting all these people from different parts of the world learning the language for various reasons was so pleasantly different from the housewives back home learning Italian for ordering a pizza and vino, per favore, on their next vacation in Rimini.